JerryHol/bhconfig/README.md

 # About this config

 These files were designed for SlashDiablo but can be used elsewhere since Slash is vanilla D2 with very few changes.
 These are close to M81's (SlashDiablo default) BH maphack config tier system with quite a bit of changes to add QoL for low levels + some endgame things.
 Lots of changes are all logged in the link below.
+More user friendly and noob friendly with identified tiers for all types of items and labels for easy editing.
 The settings file also utilizes the beta features added by DannyIsGreat like showing all items on the ground without holding a button and tracking your runs for you.
 This version makes it super easy to add items for your holy grail needs as well.
-BH-classic is a config specifically for in classic D2 mode.
+It can also be used in classic D2 mode with it's own separate tiers and filters!

 # INSTALLATION INSTRUCTIONS
 * Close all Diablo 2
 * Backup your `BH.cfg` file in the diablo 2 folder if you care for your old config
 * In SlashDiablo launcher set Maphack Version to None and Override to  ON
 * Patch/update with Launcher
-* Download `BH.cfg`, `BH-classic.cfg`, `BH_settings.cfg` and `BH.dll` from the releases page [here](https://github.com/BeLikeLeBron/bhconfig/releases/latest) and Put them into your Diablo 2 Slash Diablo folder.
+* Download `BH.cfg`, `BH_settings.cfg` and `BH.dll` from the releases page [here](https://github.com/BeLikeLeBron/bhconfig/releases/latest) and Put them into your Diablo 2 Slash Diablo folder.
 * In game you can toggle permanently show items on ground (press L 1 time to toggle)
 * Run tracker - Track xp and drops for your character.
 File saved in ./data/%CHARNAME%.csv, a folder called data in your slashDiablo directory
 * You can now also use the run tracker infographic with these run log files https://redd.it/khhgha